duo-labs/cloudmapper/docs/network_visualizations.md

 * `--regions`: Restrict the diagram to a set regions, ex. `us-east-1,us-east-2`
 * `--vpc-ids` and `--vpc-names`: Restrict the diagram to a set of VPCs.
 * `--collapse-by-tag`: This is very useful to provide a tag name, and all nodes with that tag will be reduced to a single displayed node.
-* `--collapse-asgs`: Collapses multiple EC2 instances into their and AutoScalingGroup.
+* `--collapse-asgs`: Collapses multiple EC2 instances into their AutoScalingGroup.
 When the ASG spreads accross multiple Availability Zones, only one will be displayed.

 The other filtering options are:
 * `--internal-edges` (default) and `--no-internal-edges`: When you only care about showing what is publicly accessible, use `--no-internal-edges`.